 The newly renovated great hall is an interactive experience with an active erupting volcano, an ancient cave to explore, an impressive collection of shark skeletons, hula demonstrations and fun workshops…and much much more.

-is a fun, educational, and life enriching experience for the whole family.
+in Honolulu is a fun, educational, and life enriching experience for the whole

 I recommend taking a guided docent tour, which you can schedule ahead of your visit.
 The tour is inexpensive and fascinating to listen to, as you walk the Koa wood floors and explore the grand halls and rooms that are full of Hawaiian history.

-The Chinatown Honolulu area itself has become a Honolulu attraction with the surge of new Hawaiian art galleries, boutique shops, dynamic restaurant, bars and clubs.
+Chinatown and Kaka'ako neighbor each other and have become Oahu attractions themselves, with the surge of new Hawaiian art galleries, boutique shops, dynamic restaurant, bars and clubs.

 check out the old surf